xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
+2013-06-28: Added H+->tb M_H+ = 200 GeV processing
+	    Fixed tables for AN
+	    Switched to btagsmultiplicity shape for limits computation
 2013-06-24: Fixed datacard production
 	    Added both channels for mass points in which they are both available Weighted MVA for data_rescaled